kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 memory knobs in linux (see
 [KEP-2570: Support Memory QoS with cgroups v2][kep-2570].

+Another possible usage could be to allow the user to explicitly specify the desired Pod QoS class of the application (instead of implicitly deriving it from the resource requests/limits).

 ##### Container-level memory QoS

 Container runtimes could implement an admin-configurable support for memory